JakobHviidBDDST/BigDataCourseExercises/lectures/03/README.md

 ## New Technologies

-The new technologies introduced this week are: **Kafka, Flume and Sqoop**
+The new technologies introduced this week are: **Kafka, Kafka Connect, KSQLDB, Flume, and Sqoop**.

-For some general quick start guidance on utilising the technologies, please view the archived exerises from [Lecture 03 E24](https://github.com/JakobHviidBDDST/BigDataCourseExercises/tree/main/archive/E24/03)
+For some general quick start guidance on utilising the technologies, please view the archived exerises from [Lecture 03 E24](https://github.com/JakobHviidBDDST/BigDataCourseExercises/tree/main/archive/E24/03).

 ## Case Description

 PowerGrid Analytics LLC monitors a electric power grid, where they measure the wattage use, they get their data from multiple data sources with variable sample rates, where each data source has a unique ID.
 They need to capture and store this data in real time.

 However, they already have large amounts of telemetry on the grid stored in a SQL based database, that needs to be integrated into a new system with the continuous streams of data.

-There are also rumors that some old employees of theirs have mountains of unorganized data stored outside of their databses, that they say is essential to the running of the grid...
+There are also rumors that some old employees of theirs have mountains of unorganized data stored outside of their databses, that they say is essential to the running of the grid...👷🏽‍♂️

 ### Solution Requirements